Political Science, Bachelor of Science

 A bachelor's degree in Political Science can prepare you for a range of diverse career paths or application to further education including graduate school or law school.
 You'll discover how our public lives are organized at the local, national, and international levels.
 Courses focus on the possibilities for and obstacles to democratic governance.
 The wide range of course offerings includes environmental politics, political development, and questions of diversity in the political realm.

 Follow your interests with internships that provide "education by experience."
 Political science students have interned with legislators in the U.S. Congress and Arizona Legislature; federal agencies including the National Park Service, Environmental Protection Agency, and FBI; foreign and international bodies such as the United Nations and the German Parliament; and interest groups that include the Sierra Club, Grand Canyon Trust, and Friends of Flagstaff 's Future.

 The bachelor's degree in Political Science provides students with opportunities to study the theory, principles, and practice of government and politics at the local, national, and international levels.
-The coursework engages students in diverse politicial science courses which allows exploration in areas of interest to the student.
+The coursework emphasizes the application of a range of analytical tools to critically evaluate and assess politics and policy.
 Faculty mentors provide academic support and guidance, preparing each student for a meaningful career path.

 To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the liberal studies requirements, and university requirements as listed below.